 When we spend time in the sun, the cells within the dermis produce melanin, the same chemical that gives us a nice golden tan.
 The pigment produced by melanocytes can clump together over time.
 We may not see spots right away.
 In fact, it is usually many years after the accumulation of pigment that spots make their way onto the surface of our skin.

-A doctor should observe sunspots to ensure they do not indicate skin cancer or precancerous lesions.
+Patients should see Dr. Shah so he can examine your sunspots.
+This is done to ensure they do not indicate skin cancer or precancerous lesions.
 In most cases, they do not.
 What they do present is a cosmetic concern.
 In our plastic surgery and med spa near Las Vegas, there are several ways we can address this problem.

 Chemical peels are often used to gently exfoliate the skin to keep it smooth and radiant.
-Because this type of treatment removes a certain extent of cellular debris from the surface, it also promotes the proliferation of healthy new cells.
-Collagen and other nutrients support these new cells.
+Because this type of treatment removes a certain extent of cellular debris from the surface, it also promotes the proliferation of healthy new cells, cells that are supported by collagen and other nutrients.
 We offer a range of peels, from light to deep, to meet your needs and preferences.

 Microneedling is not new but has recently become the “It” treatment for better skin.
 Performed with topical anesthetic for optimal comfort (most patients say microneedling feels similar to microdermabrasion), this treatment brings out a new influx of collagen and elastin, healing chemicals, by creating micro-channels in the uppermost layer of tissue.
 Microneedling treatments are effective and also gentle enough to become a normal part of your skincare routine.